ron2015schmitt/Mathematiques/doc/intro/nested-multiarrays/README.md

-# 4.3.
-Vectors, Matrices, and MultiArrays
+# 4.4.
+Nested MultiArrays

 Mathématiques supports vectors, matrices and arbitrary rank multi-arrays.
+These containers can be nested any number of levels.

 <br>